Pine Knob

 Pine Knob is a hill located in Independence Township in Oakland County, near Clarkston, Michigan.
 The hill is classified as a summit.
 It extends from Waldon Road to the south to Clarkston Road to the north, and from Sashabaw Road to the west to Pine Knob Road to the east.
-With an elevation of 1,201 feet, Pine Knob is the second-highest hill in Southeast Michigan The highest is Alpine Valley Ski Area in White Lake, Michigan.
+With an elevation of 1,201 feet, Pine Knob is the second-highest ski resort in Southeast Michigan, behind only Alpine Valley Ski Area in White Lake.
 It is home to Pine Knob Ski Resort, Pine Knob Music Theater, Pine Knob Mansion, Pine Knob Golf Club, as well as residential homes.

 Ski resort

 Pine Knob is a ski and snowboard resort located off of Sashabaw Road and Pine Knob Road.
 It features seventeen trails, twelve lifts and three terrain parks.
 Its signature trail is "The Wall" which is a steep mogul run.

 Music theater

 Pine Knob Music Theatre is a 15,274-seat (7,202 seats in the pavilion; 8,072 on the lawn) outdoor amphitheater concert venue that has featured hundreds of celebrities and is one of the highest grossing outdoor amphitheaters in the United States.
 The concert venue, which opened in 1972, was originally called Pine Knob Music Theater until DTE Energy purchased its naming rights in 2001.
-The Theatre is most famous for Phish's show on 06/03/2011, where the longest "David Bowie" of 3.0 was played.
 On 14 January 2022, the theatre was restored to its original name.